Differentiable Optics with dLux II: Optical Design Maximising Fisher Information

 Figure~\ref{fig:post_comparison} shows the parameter posteriors for both the initial and final pupils, as well as an optical system with a clear pupil producing an Airy-disk like \ac{psf} as a benchmark.
 We see the greatest improvement for the optimisation metric, the binary separation $r$, as well as the pixel scale $\gamma$ and mean wavelength $\lambda$.
+Using this Fisher optimisation approach, we improve the \ac{crlb} of the binary star separation from $\sim32$\,mas to $\sim22$\,mas, approximately a 30\% improvement from this single seed.
+Figure~\ref{fig:cov_norm} compares the performance of these models to each other by visualising their relative covariance matrices ($\text{log}_{10}(|C_{ij,1} / C_{ij,2}|)$).
 The full corner plot is shown in Figure~\ref{fig:corner_plot}.
-Note that the optical aberrations have been omitted from these plots for visualisation purposes, although they were present for the optimisation and have been marginalised over.
+Note that the optical aberrations have been omitted for visualisation purposes, although they were present for the optimisation and have been marginalised over.